 Skip to contents

 With the metric values imputed in the previous chapter, GGIR part 2 offers a first descriptive analysis of the data.
 Although we will have to wait till later GGIR parts (chapters) to see the segmentation of days in waking and sleep hours, there is already enough that can be quantified at this point.
-In this chapter we focus on descriptives of the data that are informative even without the knowledge on when the participant was sleeping or awake.
+In this chapter we focus on descriptive analysis of the data that are informative even without the knowledge on when the participant was sleeping or awake.

 Data quality indicators